Frequently asked questions

 Q. Can I use an oval chainring?

 A. Reiver works fine with an oval chainring.
 Marra has a high-idler and the chain feeds onto the chainring at a 60 degree angle above the normal chainline.
-If you can find a crank setup that allows you to rotate the chainring 60 degrees forwards, like Hope, then yes.
-And this is what Gary does.
+If you can find a crank setup that allows you to rotate the chainring 60 degrees forwards (clockwise), then yes.

 5. Set up and maintenance